 Indoor Air Quality Measures

-- Since March, the Museum has increased outdoor fresh air intake from 10 percent to 20 percent.
+- The Science Museum has increased outdoor fresh air intake from 10 percent to 20 percent.

-- Humidity is being maintained in the building 40 and 60 percent to better control airborne contaminates.
+- Humidity is being maintained in the building 40 and 60 percent to better control airborne contaminants.

 And now for your reward for making it to the bottom of the page.
 One of our favorite jokes: